RobotLocomotion/drake/tools/skylark/README.md

 cases where those options are shared across several different rules, we document the option here to avoid repetition.

+**allow_network**

+A list of components allowed to use the network, per drake::IsNetworkingAllowed in drake/common/network_policy.h.
+When empty or not set, defaults to allowing ["meshcat"] but nothing else.

+Note that this does not affect network sandboxing (i.e., Bazel's block-network tag).
+Code outside of Drake purview can still access the network in tests (e.g., license servers for commercial solvers).

 **num_threads**

 Can either be None, or else an integer.